-11. Riparian Buffers, Floodways, areas of steep slope (defined as slopes in excess of 25%), pre-established Tree Conservation Areas, City of Raleigh easements, drainage easements, slope easements, voluntary tree conservation in compliance with Sec.
-9.1 for trees with a DBH of 10 inches or greater and protective yards (and associated setbacks) are considered impediments to compliance with the primary street setback range called for in Sec.
-2.2.7.C.2.
-Where an applicant can demonstrate to the Development Services Director that an impediment located within the primary street setback prevents compliance with the primary street setback, the median comparative setback sample shall be considered the edge of the impediment.
+- setbacks shall be measured and applied from the centerline of the primary street rather than the property line along the primary street. - 4.
+Riparian Buffers, Floodways, areas of steep slope (defined as slopes in excess of 25%), pre-established Tree Conservation Areas, City of Raleigh easements, drainage easements, slope easements, voluntary tree conservation in compliance with Art.
+9.1 for trees with a DBH of 10 inches or greater and protective yards (and associated setbacks) are considered impediments to compliance with the primary street setback range Where an applicant can demonstrate that an impediment located within the primary street setback prevents compliance with the primary street setback, the comparative setback sample shall be considered the edge of the impediment.